JasperFe/jpggps2kml/README.txt

 displayed properly if the browser supports the EXIF:Orientation header.
 Google Earth currently does not.

-5) Optionally, the directories including the JPEG files from teh staging area can be copied to the web-accesible file server, maintaining the directory structure and generating a URL for the root of the new set of directories.
+5) Optionally, the directories including the JPEG files from the staging area can be copied to a web-accesible file server, maintaining the directory structure and generating a URL for the root of the new set of directories.

-6) A KML file will be generated using makekml that contains track for each GPX file and placemarks at the (nominal, interpolated) locations of each JPEG file.
+6) A KML file will be generated using makekml that contains tracks copied from each GPX file and placemarks at the (nominal, interpolated) locations of each JPEG file.
 Clicking on the placemark icon will display the corresponding image.

 EXTERNAL PACKAGES
 =================